 In terms of sales activity, having a sales strategy might assist.
-The following is a list of advantages that a firm would receive if it had a well-structured sales plan:
+The following is a list of advantages that a firm would receive if it had a well-structured sales plan, following the MBO acronym:

 - Detailed knowledge of the firm's strengths and limitations:- Your sales force should be trained to highlight your company's strengths as part of your sales plan.
 To focus on your product strengths, including competitive battle cards and SWOT analysis in your sales plan.

 - The ability to keep track of progress:- Rethink the sales technique or give further sales training if an employee fails to fulfil established sales targets.